Elizabeth Zagatta-Allison, MDiv, LMFT, PhD

 In her clinical practice, Liz enjoys working with individuals, couples and families, with care that incorporates psychodynamic, family systems, and narrative frameworks and techniques.
 She focuses on domestic and dating/intimate violence prevention, pre-marital/partnering care, transition, depression, grief, crisis and divorce care, infertility and complex decision-making regarding reproduction, exploring healthy integration of the embodied self and sexuality, and coping with the impact of culture (social media, religion, etc.) on relationships and families.

 Liz has served on the board of the Nashville Psychotherapy Institute (NPI), on the advisory board of the Justice Through Engagement Program at Vanderbilt Divinity School’s Carpenter Program in Religion, Gender and Sexuality, and as the Community Service Chair for Vanderbilt Alumni in Nashville.
-She currently lives in Nashville with her spouse, her twin daughters, and their pup Annie.
+She currently lives in Nashville with her spouse, her three daughters, and their pup Annie.